-Welcome to our New Play Feature.
-Today we look The Perils of Modern Education, of which there are many!
+Welcome to our Featured Play Spotlight.
+Today we look The Perils of Modern Education, by Matthew Webster, of which there are many!
 From standardized theatre tests that call for an exact number of steps in a scene, to trying to eat green in the cafeteria, to dealing with caffeine withdrawal, to giving Shakespeare advice on his college application essay.
 That’s right.
 Shakespeare.
 Spoiler alert, Willy is not college material.

 Why did we publish this play?

 Funny.
 Gender flexible casting.
 Funny.
 Doubling possibilities.
 Funny.
 Easy to stage.
 Funny.
 Did we mention the play was funny.
 The standardized theatre test is one of the best comedic scenes and it would be fantastic in an ensemble competition setting.
 The stresses and struggles of making it through the school day are too numerous to mention and it’s important to be able to laugh at them.
 This play does that to the moon and back again.

 Let’s hear from the author!